 Desire for relevant, personalised news

-The desire for specialised information is one of the many reasons why press releases still hold a critical place in the media today because they are targeted to relevant publications who could be interested in the news they provide, therefore, supplying the audience with more information that they could be interested in.
+The desire for specialised information is one of the many reasons why press releases still hold a critical place in working with the media today because they are targeted to relevant publications who could be interested in the specific news they provide, therefore, supplying the audience with more information that they could be interested in.